nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 *   **Enable and use at least one insertion option** (Automatic insertion, Widget, Shortcode, PHP function call)
 *   **Enable insertion on at least one <a href="https://adinserter.pro/page-types">Wordpress page type</a>** (Posts, Static pages, Homepage, Category pages, Search Pages, Archive pages)
 *   For Posts and Static pages **leave default BLANK selection value** after the checkbox unless you really know what are you doing (using individual exceptions)
-*   If you don't see inserted code block turn on **debugging functions**: Label inserted blocks, Show available positions for automatic insertion (Ad Inserter menu item in the Wordpress toolbar on the top of every post/page)
+*   If you don't see inserted code block, turn on **debugging functions**: Label inserted blocks, Show available positions for automatic insertion (Ad Inserter menu item in the Wordpress toolbar on the top of every post/page)
 *   If you are using AdSense you may get blank (empty) ad blocks.
 This might be because there is some error in the code (wrong IDs), your Google AdSense account is not fully approved yet, your website was not accepted or your Google AdSense account is banned.
-Try <a href="http://bit.ly/2oF81Oh" target="_blank">Media net ads</a> - they seem to be a good alternative for contextual ads.
+In such case you can try other ad networks for contextual ads.
+Check <a href="https://adinserter.pro/documentation#ads-not-displayed">Ads Not Displayed</a> for more information.

 Few typical settings are described on the <a href="https://wordpress.org/plugins/ad-inserter/faq/">FAQ</a> page.
 Please make sure you have also read <a href="https://wordpress.org/plugins/ad-inserter/installation/">Installation</a> page.
 For more detailed instructions please read <a href="http://adinserter.pro/documentation" target="_blank">Ad Inserter documentation page</a>.

 **Please support plugin development**